 Then there are the single celled plants, like Algae, that reproduce via simple cell division much like bacteria, often forming up collectively in mats or masses.
 In these, through the process of mitosis, their chromosomes arrange themselves and each effectively ‘unzip’, then replicate perfectly their other halves forming a ‘new’ cell, a mirror copy of the original.
 Many ways to be.
 Many ways to reproduce.]

 Historically science, informed by its own limited world view and prejudices, ignored these less than strictly binary alternatives as ‘abnormal’ occurrences in animal species, and considered them to be anomalies, dismissing them and so missed a huge opportunity to ask questions about the nature of life, relationship, phenomena and behaviors of all types.
 But these variations are far too frequent to simply dismiss.
-As with other biases we may carry, we do so in spite of the the evidence before us, dismissing it because we ‘want’ to, in order to maintain a ‘world view’.
+As with other biases we may carry, we do so in spite of the evidence before us, dismissing it because we ‘want’ to, in order to maintain a ‘world view’.
 The continued existence of these so called anomalies, along many different lineages, should underscore their viability, even practicality, as species move through time.
 Such variation is a part of this life.
 Our prejudices cannot annul them.
-That’s the ‘problem’ with ‘facts’, when true, denying them takes effort and undermines our understanding of the world and life.
+That’s the ‘problem’ with ‘facts’, when true, denying them takes effort and undermines our understanding of the world and life, demeaning both it and us.

 The Gut Microbiome-Vagus Nerve- Brain Complex